sarthak268/Animal-Detection/README.md

 # Animal-Detection

-<href a="https://drive.google.com/drive/folders/1hAgbxelAX58oHRAXGizAd02cxPuWISCN?usp=sharing">Link for saved weights</href>
+<a href="https://drive.google.com/drive/folders/1hAgbxelAX58oHRAXGizAd02cxPuWISCN?usp=sharing">Link for saved weights</a>

 ### Commands for evaluating the model on heldout test set.